Electronic warfare systems "Pole-21" in the Russian army

 Subsequently, reports on the use of the Pole-21 complex in various exercises were received with enviable regularity.
 These products are used independently and in conjunction with other electronic warfare systems for various purposes.
 The last time the Ministry of Defense reported about such events was a few days ago, in mid-April.
 In a number of cases, some details of the exercises were revealed, which made it possible to present the capabilities and range of tasks of new complexes.

 Reportedly, during the exercise, "Pole-21" mainly confronts the unmanned aerial vehicles of the imaginary enemy.
 With the help of interference, the complex disrupts the navigation of the UAV and disrupts its performance of the assigned task.
 Apparently, this version of the use of the complex was worked out by all divisions-operators.

 Also, the joint use of "Field-21" with other systems was tested.
 For example, in October last year, the troops of the Central Military District, together with this complex, used the "Zhitel" jamming station, with the help of which they suppressed the UAV's communication channels.
 In Tartus, together with Pole-21, the Ratnik-Kupol complex was deployed, which makes it possible to suppress navigation signals and control channels.

-Recent exercises in the Southern Military District showed the capabilities of the Pole-21 system to work in the reconnaissance and strike contours of the combined arms army.
-Electronic warfare units worked as part of battalion tactical groups and provided their protection from reconnaissance drones.
-With the help of interference, it was possible to disrupt the work of the UAV and hide its troops from the artillery of the imaginary enemy.
+Recent exercises in the Southern Military District have shown the capabilities of the Pole-21 system to work in the reconnaissance and strike contours of the combined arms army.
+EW units worked as part of battalion tactical groups and provided them with protection from drones- scouts.
+With the help of interference, they managed to disrupt the work of the UAV and hide their troops from the artillery of a mock enemy.

 Protecting the future